cenodude/DriverSync/README.md

 > ⚠️ **Important Note**:
 > The Windows executable was created using PyInstaller, which may cause antivirus programs to flag it as a threat.
 This is a **false positive**.
->
-> ### 🛡️ Recommended Steps:
-> - **Whitelist the Executable**: Add the DriverSync executable to your antivirus program's exclusion list to avoid interruptions.
-> - **Verify Integrity**: If you downloaded DriverSync from the [official GitHub repository](https://github.com/cenodude/DriverSync), you can safely trust the file.
-> - **Use the Python Version**: If you are concerned, consider using the Python source version for greater transparency.

 ## 🙌 **Credits**

 ---